jdittrich/userNeedResearchBook/text/allURBook.md

 # About this text

-This book is written for all those who want to design products according to the needs of human beings.
+This book is written for all those who want to design products according to the needs of people.
 This text teaches you how to find potential users and how to find out about their activities, motivations and problems.
 I demonstrate how to analyze the gathered data in a way that makes it usable and useful for your design process.